AdobeDocs/campaign-web.en/help/v8/workflows/workflow-settings.md

 ## Initialization script {#initialization-script}

-The **Initialization script** field lets you initialize variables or modify activity properties.
+The **Initialization script** lets you initialize variables or modify activity properties.
 Click the **Edit code** button and type the snippet of code to execute.
+The script is called when the workflow executes.
+Refer to the section related to [event variables](../workflows/event-variables.md)